Week 9: Preparation#

 Long Day will cover:

-Parametrizations of curves and surfaces in \(\mathbb{R}^n\)
+Parametrizations of curves in \(\mathbb{R}^n\)

-The general Jacobian “function”
+The universal Jacobian (function)

 Vector fields and gradient vector fields

-Tangental line integral: Integration along a curve
+The tangental line integral: Integration of vector field along a curve

 Short Day will cover: